 Beaches and Islands

 Thailand’s beaches start just south of Bangkok with Ko Samet and extend south to the border with Malaysia.
 There are beautiful beaches and islands on the Andaman Sea and on the Gulf of Thailand.
 In general beaches are very clean with sparkling water, some are lively, some quiet.
 You need to find a beach to suit your family’s personality.
-We can advise on this, having visited many, but not all, of Thailand’s diverse beach spots.
+We have visited many, but not all, of Thailand’s diverse beach spots.
 In all honesty, beaches aren’t our thing nor our area of expertise, but we have tested out Phuket, Krabi, Ko Phangan, Ko Samui and Ko Samet.
 In general, the smaller the beach destination the better, in our opinion.

 Bangkok is the thumping heart of Thailand and it’s a city to visit time and time again.
 Here you will find stunning temples and wats, the magnificent Grand Palace, the iconic Khao San Rd and the magnificent Chao Praya River and connecting klongs.
 Bangkok has luxury riverside resorts, mid range hotels and budget guest houses suitable for families. ( recommended family hotels in Bangkok here).
 In Thailand’s capital you will also find cultural shows and banquet dinners, authentic cheap street food and fine dining.
 If you’d like to shop there are modern malls for every taste along with street-fulls of souvenirs, clothes and jewellery.
 Be sure to find a hotel or other accommodation in the right part of town for you, we can help you make that choice.
 While in Bangkok you can take day trips to floating markets and nearby towns with cultural or historic interests. ( Itinerary suggestions here, more things to do in Bangkok here) Maybe you could spend some time learning to cook Thai food or enjoying an organised food tour ( see resources section, bottom of this page)